expandedfronts/revisr/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl.html

-A simple plugin that integrates your git repository with WordPress.
+A simple plugin for managing your WordPress website with Git.

 == Description ==

-Revisr allows you to manage your WordPress website with a git repository.
+Revisr allows you to manage your WordPress website with a Git repository.
 With Revisr, you can:

-* Track changes to the files and database of your WordPress installation
+* Track changes to your entire WordPress installation, or just the parts that you prefer
-* Optionally use different database versions for each branch
+* Commit changes from within the WordPress dashboard
+* Backup or restore your entire website in seconds
+* Set up daily or weekly automatic backups
-* Commit and push changes to a remote repository (including Bitbucket and Github)
+* Optionally push or pull changes to a remote repository, like Bitbucket or Github.
-* Automatically pull new commits via POST hooks
-* Pull changes down from a remote repository
-* Easily toggle between branches
+* Test changes out before deploying them
-* Revert your website files and/or database to an earlier commit
+* Revert your website files and/or database to an earlier version
-* Discard any unwanted changes
+* Quickly discard any unwanted changes
-* Manage .gitignore to prevent unwanted files/directories from being tracked

-A must have plugin for deploying WordPress using git repositories.
+A must have plugin for deploying and managing WordPress using Git repositories.

 == Installation ==

 = Requirements =
-* A WordPress installation in the root folder of a Git repository
-* Git must be installed on the server (most updated versions of cPanel have it preinstalled)
+* A web server with Git and WordPress installed
 * The PHP exec() function enabled

 = Instructions =
 * Unzip the plugin folder and upload it to the plugins directory of your WordPress installation.
+* If the WordPress installation is not already in a Git repository, you will be prompted to initialize a new one.
-* Configure any remote repositories on the plugin settings page.
-Supports git through SSH or HTTPS.
+* Configure the plugin settings.
-* If authenticating with a remote repository via HTTPS with a password, be sure to password protect the .git directory via .htaccess or NGINX equivalent.

 = Notes =
 Please verify that database backups are working before attempting to revert the database, especially if attempting to do so on a production website.
 Backups use the mysqldump command, supported by most hosts/environments.